thisisagile/easy/README.md

 This movie service registers two resources, `MoviesResource` and `MovieResource`, each of which handle endpoints.
 The service listens at port `9001`.

-In general, you will not build a single microservices, but rather a collection of microservices, each responsible for a distinct part of the complete business domain.
+In general, you will not build a single microservice, but rather a collection of microservices, each responsible for a distinct part of the complete business domain.
 In that case, it can be useful to build a root class for your services, such as the `SampleService` class below.

     class SampleService extends Service {
       static readonly Movie = new SampleService('movie');